anaconda/py313t-recipes/README.md

 - Add `add_pip_as_python_dependency: False` to your `~/.condarc`.

+- You will often have to add the `--no-test` option to `conda build` in order to avoid pulling testing dependencies which wouldn't exist yet at this point.

 - Either add the `ad-testing/label/py313_nogil` channel to your `.condarc` or always pass it to `conda build`.
   For example, when building `meson`:
-  `conda build -c ad-testing/label/py313_nogil meson-feedstock`
+  `conda build --no-test -c ad-testing/label/py313_nogil meson-feedstock`

 - Always run `conda build` from the top directory in this repository.
   It will pick up the local `conda_build_config.yaml` which contains required configurations.